-While the popular perception of electric vehicles is that of low-powered city runarounds, recent developments in battery and engine technology mean that EVs have the potential to match, and in some cases even better, the performance of petrol-engine vehicles.
+While the popular perception of electric vehicles is that of low-powered city runarounds, recent developments in battery and engine technology mean that EVs have the potential to match, and in some cases even top, the performance of petrol-engine vehicles.
 We’ve been following a few of these changes and wanted to share some of the exciting developments coming in 2014.

 Retroflo Press Release